 - Are you reaching and engaging with your target audience?

-- How many of your followers are inquiring about your products and/or services by clicking on your call to actions?
+- How many of your followers are inquiring about your products and services by clicking on your call to action?

 - How many of them are subscribing?